 To configure a secondary RADIUS server

 - Click Add next to the RADIUS authentication service for which you want to add the secondary server.
-The Authentication Services window appears, specify values for the following:
+When the Authentication Services window opens, specify values for the following:

 - Secondary Server IP – Specifies the IP address of the secondary RADIUS server.

 - Secondary Server Port – Specifies the port number of the secondary RADIUS server.

 - Click Add to add the secondary RADIUS server configuration

 The SiteMinder Authentication service identifies a database server supporting the SiteMinder protocol, which contains a set of users, groups, and mapping between groups and users.
 This container allows the user to configure the Barracuda Web Application Firewall to communicate to an existing SiteMinder directory server for authenticating a user.

 - From the ACCESS CONTROL > Authentication Services page, select the SITEMINDER tab.

 - Enter information about your SITEMINDER server:

 - Realm Name – Enter the name of the realm under which the Barracuda Web Application Firewall admins are stored.

 - Server IP – Enter the IP address of the SiteMinder policy server to authenticate users.